-Can you remember the moment that sparked your interest in science?
+Can you remember the moment that sparked your interest in math or science?

 The National Science Foundation posted this question on Twitter to draw peoples' attention to the power of STEM education.

 And it made us wonder — what was this moment for our passionate math and science professionals who work each day to help create STEM sparks for others?

 “In 1963 I was in a 6th grade classroom that piloted a new pond water curriculum.
 I still remember how astonished I was when I looked through a microscope and saw living things.
 I also remember when my brother, my father, and I hunted for fossils among the rocks on a dam.
 This kind of experience led me to civil engineering and the study of soil and dams.”

 —Sara Lacy, Senior Scientist

 “I went to a summer science sampler program at UNM and was inspired to make my own "bug box."
 My mom kept opening plastic containers in the freezer only to find my specimens awaiting pinning.”

 Center for STEM Teaching and Learning (CSTL) at TERC